linpar/seiso/README.md

 Approach #2: Vagrant setup
 --------------------------

+You can use [Vagrant](https://www.vagrantup.com/) to set up your development environment, which consists of a MySQL database and a RabbitMQ message bus.

+As a preliminary, you will need to install the [Omnibus plugin](https://github.com/opscode/vagrant-omnibus), which will install the Chef provisioner on your VMs.

-Create a copy of `vagrant.yml.sample` called `vagrant.yml` and place it in the same directory.
+First create a copy of `vagrant.yml.sample` called `vagrant.yml` and place it in the same directory.
 Change the configuration as necessary.

-TODO Describe Chef config
+(The instructions are in `vagrant.yml.sample` itself.)

-Then
+Then do

     $ vagrant up

-TODO
+to create your VMs.

+Note that it takes a little while to create VMs, so if you want to speed things up, you can open two terminal windows and do

+    $ vagrant up db

+in one and

+    $ vagrant up bus

+in the other, just to parallelize the work.

 Build Seiso
 ===========